UK tech experts · info@vividrepairs.co.uk

 2. Microsoft Surface Laptop 3

 The Microsoft Surface Laptop 3 offers exceptional value for healthcare professionals who prioritise touchscreen responsiveness and premium build quality.
 Despite its 2019 release date, this model remains highly relevant for nursing applications.
 The 13.5 inch PixelSense display includes touch functionality, a feature increasingly valuable for navigating EHR systems with quick taps and swipes, particularly useful when wearing gloves or approaching bedside documentation in busy environments.
+For nurses who frequently conduct remote consultations, laptops for video calls with reliable touchscreen responsiveness offer additional practical advantages.
 Build quality stands out, with precision engineering that withstands the rigours of daily transport between wards and frequent movement through hospital corridors.

 Processing power comes from an Intel Core i5-1035G7, a reliable workhorse for clinical documentation, web-based systems and reference applications.
 Ten hours of battery life exceeds most standard shifts, eliminating mid-day charging anxiety and providing genuine flexibility for nurses working extended or overlapping rotations.
 At just 1.25kg, this remains one of the lightest full-featured laptops available, making it ideal for nurses who carry equipment across multiple locations or split their time between office documentation and bedside care.